Minimal Distance of Propositional Models: Applicability of Clone Theory and Duality

-Lemma~\ref{lem:quantifiers} is very convenient, because it allows us to freely switch between formulas with quantifiers and those without.
-This allows us to give all upper bounds in the setting without quantifiers while freely using them in all hardness reductions.
-In particular it follows that we can use pp-definability when implementing a constraint language~$\Gamma$ by another constraint language~$\Gamma'$.
-Consequently, it suffices to consider the classes of Post's lattice of co-clones to characterize the complexity of $\NSOL(\Gamma)$ for every~$\Gamma$.
+Propositions~\ref{prop:quantifiers} and~\ref{prop:equality} allow us to switch freely between formulas with quantifiers and equality and those without.
+Hence we may derive upper bounds in the setting without quantifiers and equality while using the latter in hardness reductions.
+In particular, we can use pp-definability when implementing a constraint language~$\Gamma$ by another constraint language~$\Gamma'$.
+Hence it suffices to consider Post's lattice of co-clones to characterize the complexity of $\NSOL(\Gamma)$ for every finite constraint language~$\Gamma$.